hypercerts-org/hypercerts-org/docs/guide/mint.md

 This field defines the rights that owners of the hypercert have over the work being claimed by this hypercert.

 By default this is set to `Public Display`, i.e., the owners are allowed to publicly display the hypercert and show their support of the work.

-_Note: In the future, additional rights can be included for different hypercerts._

 </details>